AB 226/SB 168: Helping Private Owners Replace Contaminated Wells and Septic Systems

 April 10, 2017

 The Wisconsin Department of Agriculture, Trade, and Consumer Protection estimates that roughly one in five private wells in rural areas of our state have levels of agricultural pollution that make the water unsafe to drink.
-AB 226 make it easier for more households to replace the costs of their contaminated wells or failing on-site wastewater treatment systems by allowing local governments to provide low cost or no-cost loans to replace these wells and systems.
+AB 226 & SB 168 make it easier for more households to replace the costs of their contaminated wells or failing septic systems by allowing local governments to provide low cost or no-cost loans to replace these wells and systems.
 It also increases the maximum grant amount under the state’s Well Compensation Grant program to $12,000.

 Full Vote Data